nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt595/lvgl_examples/lvgl_examples_readme.md

 Select the panel
 ================
-SSD1963 panel is used by default, follow the steps to configure the sw to support different panel.
+RK055MHD091 MIPI panel is used by default, follow the steps to configure the sw to support different panel.

 When Kconfig is used
 -------------